-Compare the methods of genetic programming and hidden Markov model deduplication.
-In this graph, x axis will be the two approaches of record deduplication and y axis will be precision in %.
-Hmm based record deduplication has high precision compare to another one.
+The methods of Genetic Programming and Hidden Markov Model deduplication are compared.
+In this graph, x axis is the two approaches of record deduplication and y axis is precision in %.
+HMM based record deduplication has high precision when comparing to another one